 This is a fully-funded opportunity.

 Sponsored by BAE Systems through ICASE 2021, this studentship will provide a full bursary for 4 years up to £18,000 per annum depending on qualifications, plus full tuition fee.
-The application is open to UK and international students.
+The application is open to UK citizens and UK residents.

 About the sponsor